OlgaHi/Sillystringz-s-Factory.Solution/README.md

 </details>

+#### To run this application:

+To run this application you need to install .NET 5.
+Please follow this steps:
+ - Download [.NET 5 SDK (Software Development Kit)](https://https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.100-macos-x64-installer).
+Clicking this link will prompt a file download for your particular OS from Microsoft.
+ - Open the file.
+Follow the installation steps.
+ - Confirm the installation is successful by opening your terminal and running the command $ dotnet --version.
+You should see something like this in response: 5.0.100.
+This means .NET was successfully installed.
+ - Navigate to the /Factory folder
+ - Run the following command: dotnet restore
+ - Run the following command: dotnet build
+ - Run the following command to execute this compiled code: dotnet run
+ - In browser navigate to http://localhost:5000

 - To start using SQL:
   - Open terminal and run this command: ```mysql -u[UserName] -p[Password]```.
 - To re-create database: